5 Best Lizard Repellents (That Actually Work)

 #2 – Bed-Bug-Rid Pest Rid Spray

-lizard killing sprayBeing an organic deterrent, Pest Rid does a pretty good job against a wide range of critters, including reptiles and amphibians such as frogs.
+lizard killing sprayOrganic deterrents can often be a waste of money.
+However, Pest Rid does a pretty good job against a wide range of critters, including reptiles and amphibians such as frogs.
 This bio-pesticide uses a variety of kitchen ingredients such as herbs and spices to create a potent smell that pests hate.
 Because it’s all-natural, it’s safe around people and pets.

-When we say mileage varies, this product is a great example.
-For many users, it works like a dream as a lizard spray and lasts a long time.
+This product is a great example of why we always say mileage can vary.
+For many users, it works like a dream as a lizard defense spray and lasts a long time.
 Others get zero effect.
-And there’s also a third group where the product works in some spots and against some species, but fails elsewhere on the property.
+And there’s also a third group where the product works in some spots and against some species of lizards, but fails elsewhere.

-As consumers rarely admit whether they’re using a product on its own or as part of a regimen, we believe the middle ground people are proof the failures are mainly due to not removing the things attracting lizards in the first place.
+We have to be honest here.
+Consumers rarely admit whether they’re using a product on its own or as part of a regimen.
+We believe the middle ground people are proof many failures are due to not removing the things attracting lizards in the first place or improper usage.
+In other cases, the failures are simply down to tolerant lizards.

-One thing we will note, though, is that this product can have an overpowering spicy smell the first day.
+One other thing we will note is that this product can have an overpowering, spicy smell on the first day.
 It has been enough to make some folks gag.
 This isn’t so bad if you like baking cinnamon buns or working with spices, but you may want a face mask when applying otherwise to dilute the smell.

 #3 – Neatmaster Ultrasonic Pest Repeller

 The green mode uses a bionic wave to get rid of minor infestations.
 Blue uses a more powerful electromagnetic wave for moderate problems.
-For the most extreme cases, grab your pets, grab a hotel for a couple days and use the red ultrasonic mode.
+For the most extreme cases, grab your pets, rent a hotel room for a couple days and use the red ultrasonic mode.

 Probably the best electronic lizard repellent out there, the versatility of this device only adds to its value.
 Critters (including mice, spiders, roaches, and others) will often vacate in only a day or two, and running it a few weeks trains pests to avoid your home entirely.